MikeFarrell/SinkTheFleet_p4/README.md

 # SinkTheFleet_p4

+i made several changes to Play() in the csinkthefleet.cpp.
+I will check the changes you committed. -JW

 if you want i can start moving your recent changes to my branch and then we can merge it.
 I have options for excluded ships, verification of ship location, handling for ships out of bounds when reading from file, etc. -JW

 hmm, I didn't see the other branch I thought it was all on the main page there.
 It's working though